KremkowLab/tangential_recording/README.md

     2. Connect the stimulus TTL to the additional NI-DAQ digital inputs in the NI-PXIe.
 This hardware setting requires an extra synchronization step between the two cards.
 In the script, set `align_to_probe_timestamps=True` and specify the probe event TTLs directory as `probe_ttl_dir`.

 *Make sure that the NI-DAQ hardware's digital input number `d` used for the stimulus TTLs matches the `channel state` of the `event_keys` named `"frametimes"` in the script.*

+A test recording is available under the following link: https://zenodo.org/record/6850116#.YtQNq4RBzQM